 How To Warm Up For a Steel Club Workout

 Use the following warmup drills to increase mobility and prepare your body for training.
-Perform each for 5–10 reps.
+Perform 5 reps for each exercise in sequence, and repeat for 3 total rounds.

 3 Steel Club Exercises You Have to Try